WalletWasabi/WasabiDoc/README.md

 In the [docs](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs) you will find the three main pillars of this repository:

 ## [Why Wasabi](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/why-wasabi)
+Why is privacy important and how to preserve it.

 ## [Using Wasabi](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/using-wasabi)
+How to use Wasabi Wallet.

 ## [Wasabi FAQ](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/FAQ)
+Frequently asked guestions.

 If you are looking for the developers repository, it can be found here [WalletWasabi](https://github.com/zkSNACKs/WalletWasabi).